LouisDesdoigts/dLux/docs/tutorials/howtos/dLux_objects.md

 ## Paths

-So now that we have our optical system set up and we can see the layout, lets have a look at how to work with them.
+So now that we have our optical system set up and we can see the layout, let's have a look at how to work with them.
 Being built in `Zodiax`, dLux gains access to a 'path-based' interface, greatly simplifying how we work with these objects.

 A path in `Zodiax` works very similarly to a path in a file system.
 It is a way of navigating through the object, and accessing the data we want via strings, joined with a dot ('.').
 Here are some example paths for our optical system: